muzaffar9988/Weather-App/README.md

-Here's a README.md file for a simple weather app built with HTML, CSS, and JavaScript:

-Markdown

 # Simple Weather App

 A minimalist and interactive web application that displays current weather conditions for a specified city.
 Built using HTML, CSS, and vanilla JavaScript, this app fetches real-time weather data from a public API.